It's hard not to meet it in Bologna. It's around you in every corner, in every season.

-A must suggestion, always valid in Italy, is that a waiter is waiting for you on the door and ask you to come in, you should run away.
+A must suggestion, always valid in Italy, is that a waiter is waiting for you at the door and ask you to come in, you should run away.

-Good restaurants don't need waiter pushing you in.
+Good restaurants don't need a waiter pushing you in.

-Read my list of restaurants to find the best tagliatelle in Bologna.
-You won't find waiters on the door, but smiles at the entrance.
+Well, at first you can read my list of restaurants to find the best tagliatelle in Bologna.

 Tagliatelle in rainbow